 In full, bright sunshine, solar panels receive optimal levels of light.
 During those “peak” sunlight hours, your photovoltaic panels will produce power at their optimum capability.

 If there is sufficient light to cast a shadow, in spite of the clouds, your solar panels need to operate at about half of their complete capacity.
 Eventually, with heavy cloud cover, solar panels will produce really little useful power.

-The impacts of clouds on a solar panel might then produce peaks at or above 50 percent more than its direct-sun output!
+The impact of clouds on a solar panel might then produce peaks at or above 50 percent more than its direct-sun output.